ModySaggaf/Robot-Control-Panel-Using-App-Inventor/README.md

   ![](Android%20Device%20Screenshot%202.jpg)

-## You can download the app from this barcode
+## You can download the apk app from this barcode
 ![](Apk%20Barcode%20Link.gif)

 ## Or by using this link